NFDI4BIOIMAGE/Postcards-2024/README.md

 # NFDI4BIOIMAGE data management illustrations by Henning Falk

-These illustrations were contracted by the Heinrich Heine University of Düsseldorf in the frame of the consortium [NFDI4BIOIMAGE](https://nfdi4bioimage.de) from [Henning Falk](https://twitter.com/DrHenningFalk) for the purpose of education and public outreach.
+These illustrations were contracted by the Heinrich Heine University Düsseldorf in the frame of the consortium [NFDI4BIOIMAGE](https://nfdi4bioimage.de) from [Henning Falk](https://twitter.com/DrHenningFalk) for the purpose of education and public outreach.
 The illustrations are free to use under a CC-BY 4.0 license.

 NFDI4BIOIMAGE is a consortium of Germany's National Research Data Infrastructure ([Nationale Forschungsdateninfrastruktur, NFDI](https://nfdi.de)).
 NFDI4BIOIMAGE is a collaboration project comprising legally independent partners.
 The consortium is legally non-independent and does not act autonomously towards third parties